marufasumi/BP_Capstone/README.md

 # BP_Capstone
-In this capsone I made an application to track the blood glucose levels of Gestational Diabetes.
+In this Project I made an application to track the blood glucose levels of Gestational Diabetes.